khaosdoctor/my-notes/node/node-under-the-hood.md

 #### Abstract Syntax Trees

 The first step in all compiling pipelines of almost every language out there is to generate what is called an **AST (Abstract Syntax Tree)**.
-An abstra syntax tree is a tree representation of the syntatic structure of a given source code in an abstract form, which means that it could, in theory, be translated to any other language.
+An abstract syntax tree is a tree representation of the syntatic structure of a given source code in an abstract form, which means that it could, in theory, be translated to any other language.
 Each node of the tree denotes a language construct which occurs in the source code.

 Let's recap our code: